SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 * Avoid placing it inside a folder that has security settings applied to it, such as program files, program files (x86).

-* Some scripts require the Nucleus Co-Op folder to be located in the same drive as the game files.
+* Some game handlers require the Nucleus Co-op folder to be located in the same drive as the game files.

 * If you are still unsure where to place the folder, the root of the drive your games are installed on is usually the best option.
 For example C:/NucleusCoop.